A Kiss Before Dying (1991 film): Casting

-The producers of A Kiss Before Dying initially sought River Phoenix for the role of Jonathan.
+The producers of A Kiss Before Dying initially sought River Phoenix for the role of Jonathan Corliss.
 Phoenix was approached several times with progressively higher offers; however, he declined the part, stating that he did not connect with the material and felt he was unsuitable for the role.
 The role was subsequently given to Matt Dillon.

-Diane Lane and Penelope Ann Miller were both considered for the dual roles of Ellen and Dorothy but turned down the opportunity.
+Diane Lane and Penelope Ann Miller were both considered for the dual roles of Ellen and Dorothy Carlsson but turned down the opportunity.
 Bridget Fonda was originally cast in the film; however, she withdrew from the project due to scheduling conflicts.
-She was replaced by Sean Young, who went on to portray both characters.
+She was replaced by Sean Young.

 Filming

 Filming of A Kiss Before Dying began on February 20, 1990, and wrapped on June 5, 1990.
 The film was primarily shot in Great Britain, with additional scenes filmed in the United States.